bprinoth/ExoAtmoSim/README.md

 mock.create_mock_obs(f'W77.dat', create_obs_file=True, mode='ESPRESSO', real_data=False, spec='flux', rot=True)
 ```

-For the cross-correlation you can then use, see tayph for full documentation:
+For the cross-correlation you can then use, see tayph for full documentation.
+You can of course use these orders also for your own cc code.
+No need to use tayph for it.
+Be aware though that the mock tool is part of tayph.

 ```python
 run.start_run(f'W77.dat', xcor_parallel=False)